beomjopark/OHT_analysis/README.md

 1. `adjustAnom_latDyn.pbs` : Debiasing procedure.

-    This job adjusts the kriged anomaly field and prepare the divided and extended residual to run `fieldEM_cov.pbs` with `isAdjusted=true` and the corresponding `nAdjust`.
+    This job adjusts the kriged anomaly field and prepare the divided and extended residual to run `fieldEM_cov_adjusted.pbs`.

 ## Misc